cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 The `from` keyword controls what graph to create a default graph from.
-In this instance, the `<tag:stardog:api:context:all>` is a Triplestore dependent, in this case Stardog, variable which combines all avaliable graphs.
+In this instance, the `<tag:stardog:api:context:all>` is a Triplestore dependent, in this case Stardog, variable which combines all available graphs.
 If, for instance, one only wanted to search for triples in the Book of Leinster then the `from` statement would be `from
 <http://example.com/LL>`.
 This is a powerful way to constrain